-ES 602 Leadership and Ethical Issues
+ES 601 Administration and Ethical Issues

 Students will delve into ethical theory as it relates to sport recreation and ministry, analyzing ethical dilemmas that students may face in the field.
-Using various approaches, students will then explore Christian strategic leadership and how it can positively affect organizational success.
-Special attention will be paid to Christ's style of leadership evident in the Gospels.
-Upon completion of the course, students will be equipped with tools to lead organizations from a Biblical standpoint.
+Using various approaches, students will explore administrative requirements of leadership and how Christian strategic leadership can positively affect organizational success.
+Students will learn various methods to evaluate their own organization in order to develop a plan for growth and improvement.

-ES 603 Practicum 1 credit
+ES 603 Practicum 2 credits

 The practicum is about developing materials to teach students or peers.
 It is a developmental research project in which the student will use secondary data (journal articles) to develop an educational tool or resource for a specific target population.
 The student can develop something as elaborate as a class, or as simple as a one-hour presentation.
 What is evaluated is the development of the educational tool, not the presentation of the tool or resource to the target population.
 The target population must be realistic in that the student must be able to describe them, but not necessarily meet them or deliver the educational material to them.
+Prerequisite: ES505 Pre-Practicum.